-2.1 If a student's behaviour is considered to warrant formal investigation, the member of staff identifying the behaviour will refer the matter to the appropriate Middle Managers and Senior Leaders.
+2.1 If a student's behaviour is considered to warrant formal investigation will refer the matter to the appropriate Middle Managers and Senior Leaders.

 2.2 An investigating officer will be appointed who will be a Middle or Senior Manager dependant on the circumstances of the misconduct.
 There will be a prompt (within five working days where possible) and thorough investigation into any matter that is reasonably suspected or believed to contravene any of The Sixth Form Bolton's policies or rules or may otherwise be a disciplinary matter.